 While your initial post op swelling can take anywhere from 2-6 weeks to fully resolve, the swelling at the tip of the nose may take up to a year.
 Most patients can return to daily activities at 1 week and can begin exercise at 4-6 weeks.
 Final results will be yielded after 9-12 months for tip swelling to complete resolve.

-To find out more about a male rhinoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation here at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about a male rhinoplasty with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation here at one of our Austin locations, Round Rock or West Lake Hills.